Gather together: California city hosting wildfire victims for Thanksgiving

 The event was "thrown together pretty fast because all of this happened so fast," said another organizer, Jack Montgomery, 38.

-Lincoln is about an hour and half south of the Camp Fire wildfires, which have ravaged over 150,000 acres in northern California, decimating 11,371 homes and destroying the town of Paradise.
+Lincoln is about an hour and half south of the Camp Fire wildfires, which have ravaged over 150,000 acres in northern California, decimating 11,713 homes, destroying the town of Paradise and killing 79 people as of Monday night.

+Nearly 700 people were still missing after the blaze, authorities said Monday — a number that was nearly half of what it had been a few days before.

 The smoke from the fires has been so thick that schools were closed in Lincoln, about 70 miles away.